keatonrproud/eBay_price_check/README.md

 This is a small tool I use to review prices of items sold through eBay in the last few days.

-I use it to price-check actual sale amounts before buying online or for an accurate price for listing items online to sell.
+I use it to price-check items before buying online or before listing items to sell online.

 ### Built With